 To calculate your debt-to-income ratio based on your net income, divide your monthly debt payments by your net income.
 This ratio is more useful for figuring out how much of your available income goes toward debt payments each month.

 Finding Your Total Debt Can Be a Wake-Up Call

 Figuring out exactly how much you owe can be an eye-opening experience.
 For some, it’s less than they thought.
 For others, it’s much more.

-Regardless of what you find out, knowing where you stand gives you the power to change it for the better.
+Regardless of what you find out, knowing your numbers gives you the power to change your situation for the better.
 Once you know where you stand, you can start getting out of debt.
-This may include creating a budget, starting a side hustle or becoming more mindful of how you spend money.
+This may include creating a budget, starting a side hustle, or becoming more mindful of how you spend money.